signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 > ![savnd-temple](/assets/images/2019-03-17/savn2.jpg)

-On our way back we met the friend who decided to stay back just belwo the spot.
+On our way back we met the friend who decided to stay back just below the spot.
 She started feeling better so she decided to trek to the top herself.
 It was super awesome to see her so unexpectedly.
 She also had some food with her, which was very much needed.
 Needless to say, all